 "Exercise more often" is often at the top of a to-do list for losing weight.
-According to Stephanie Metzner, a registered dietitian who works at Sharp Rees-Stealy, successful weight loss requires balance — and your diet may hold more power than you think.
+According to Lauren Elliott, a wellness education specialist at Sharp Rees-Stealy, successful weight loss requires balance — and your diet may hold more power than you think.

-"Obviously, both diet and exercise are vital components to maintaining a healthy weight, but diet can make a bigger impact for many people when it comes to weight loss," says Metzner.
+"Obviously, both diet and exercise are vital components to maintaining a healthy weight, but diet can make a bigger impact for many people when it comes to weight loss," says Elliott.

-"It's hard to find that kind of time," says Metzner.
+"It's hard to find that kind of time," says Elliott.

-Metzner offers that any new habit takes practice before it becomes routine.
-"Starting with smaller goals, such as having one serving of vegetables at lunch or walking for 10 minutes in the morning, is much easier to stick with and build momentum," says Metzner.
+Elliott offers that any new habit takes practice before it becomes routine.
+"Starting with smaller goals, such as having one serving of vegetables at lunch or walking for 10 minutes in the morning, is much easier to stick with and build momentum," says Elliott.
 "Having the support of a group and a compassionate health coach or dietitian on your team can make all the difference."

 For weight loss, the recommended amount of exercise is 60 minutes per day.
-"Moderate-intensity workout for 150 minutes per week is recommended to maintain your weight," adds Metzner.
+"Moderate-intensity workout for 150 minutes per week is recommended to maintain your weight," adds Elliott.

 Find more health and wellness resources from the Sharp Rees-Stealy Center for Health Management.